nclsbayona/nclsbayona.github.io/content/post/non-technical/kubestronaut-value/index.md

 > ***NOTE*** \
 > This post is  only my opinion and so should be taken into account carefully.

-## The value of becoming a Kubestronaut and why certifying is more than a title
+## The value of following a complex learning path and why certifying is more than a title

 ### Why certifying is more than a title